CDTDigital/ADPQ2/README.md

 3. Which system monitoring tools are in place?

-    Natoma has deployed Application Insights to continuously monitor the availability of the prototype via ‘ping’ results.
+    Natoma has deployed DataDog to continuously monitor the availability of the prototype via ‘ping’ results.
 Were this a high availability, high criticality, application Natoma would recommend monitoring the vitals (processor, memory, disk space) of the servers in each tier in addition to monitoring the network health.
 However, server and AWS alerts can be added for this level of monitoring as well.

 4. What is the targeted average response time for your service?
 What percent of requests take more than 1 second, 2 seconds, 4 seconds, and 8 seconds?